MS

 2

-Forensics Colleges in Mississippi
+Forensic Science Colleges in Mississippi

 Mississippians interested in exploring a new career may want to consider the possibility of forensic science.
-Although the absolute number of forensic science technician jobs in Mississippi is somewhat low, with just 100 currently employed technicians according to the Bureau of Labor Statistics, there are opportunities for those looking to enter the field (BLS 2017).
-Education is essential for aspiring forensic technicians.
-Mississippi offers a few schools with both online and on-campus programs.
+Although the absolute number of forensic science technician jobs in Mississippi is somewhat low, there are opportunities for those looking to enter the field.
+By attending a forensic science college in Mississippi, students can learn the essentials for the career, including how to collect evidence from crime scenes, undertake analysis in laboratories, and even present evidence in courts, depending on the occupational role they pursue.

 Keep reading to find out more about schools and employment opportunities in the forensic science field for Mississippi.